SKIP Trips To The Park

 Trip Description: Hike the Interpretive Loop trail (~.25 mile) through the shaded forest and the Cinnamon Bay Plantation ruins.
 Learn about the history of the area and the local vegetation.

-*Trip Tip* Combine this trip with a tour of the Friends of the Park Native Plant Nursery
+*Trip Tip* Combine this trip with a tour of the Friends of the Park Plant Nursery & Learning Lab.

-Age Range: 8th-12th grade for trails, All Ages for trash pickups
+Age Range: 8th to 12th grade for trails, All ages for trash pickups

 Dates: Tuesdays and Thursdays